-Course Name: Digital Photography
+Course Name: Course Number: Digital Photography 722

-Course Number: 722

 Duration: 1 Term

 Grade: 10-12

 Prerequisites: Art Appreciation

 Note: Students are charged \$10 per term for supplies.

 This course emphasizes the development of the artistic aspects of digital photography.
 Students in this course will learn to recognize and capture the elements and principles of art through the camera lens.
-Students will learn the major functions of a camera as well as how to run Adobe software like Bridge and Photoshop CS6.
+Students will learn the major functions of a camera as well as how to run Photoshop CS6.
 Each project will be graded on composition, idea, and computer editing skills.
 Please note that this course requires time outside of class to take the photos.
 Students successfully completing this course are encouraged to enroll in Graphic Design.